 When you buy more Gold Coins, you earn what are called Sweeps Coins as a bonus.
 This is a separate virtual currency that can be played in separate Sweeps Coin ring games, sit & go’s, and tournaments.
 Global also regularly hosts live tournament series with major guarantees and trophies awarded.

-What makes Sweeps Coins different from Gold Coins is that they can be traded for real money.
-If you’ve had a nice day at the ring games or won a nice tournament, those winnings can be sent to your bank account.
-This site offers the fun of social gaming but with the poker experience of winning real cash.
+What makes Sweeps Coins different from Gold Coins is that they can be traded for cash prizes and gift cards.
+This site offers the fun of social gaming but with the poker experience of winning a cash prize.

 Global Poker is available to players in the USA (excl.
 WA but including Texas) and Canada (excluding Quebec).
 As a browser-based platform, there is no software download needed.
 You can jump in the action anywhere by simply logging in on a laptop or your phone.

 For anyone concerned about safety and security, Global Poker is licensed by the Malta Gaming Authority and operates under sweepstakes law in the US.
-You can expect your deposits and cash outs to be secure and doing both is very simple.
-Despite being in a sweeps cash casino format, players will find much of what they have come to expect at a traditional online poker site including:
+You can expect your purchases to be secure and simple.
+Players will find much of what they have come to expect at a traditional online poker site including:

 - Texas Hold’em